Tarunsundar/Hangman-project/README.md

     check_letter(letter)
         Checks if the letter is in the word. ask_letter()
-        Asks the user for a letter.ns a random fruit from word_list - a list of fruits
+        Asks the user for a letter.ns a random fruit from word_list - a list of fruits play_game(word_list):
+        prints a little introduction to the game and  continously asks the user for  an input/guess.
+Tells the player whether they win or lose. play_again():
+        Plays the game again if the user agrees to.

  ```